ruofeidu/DuBibtex/README.md

 * Springer
 * Caltech
 * Wiley
+* arxiv

-Feel free to make any pull requests!
+Please feel free to make any pull requests!

+Another useful tool for LaTeX writing is extracting the abstract: http://tool.duruofei.com/abstract, whose source code is added as a submodule here.

 Known issues:
 * It assumes the first line of each bibtex item contains its bib ID.
 This is typically true if the bibtex item is from Google Scholar or DBLP